sanitary laterals

 City Council -

-Pavement restoration was described as planned to be completed by the City’s Public Works Street Section as force account work and reimbursed as part of WDNR funding.
+Pavement restoration was described as planned to be completed by the City’s Public Works Street Section and reimbursed as part of Wisconsin DNR funding.

 City Council -

-Council discussed how Two Rivers handles sanitary sewer bill credits when residents have unexpected leaks, including balancing customer fairness against protecting the utility’s finances.
+Council reviewed how the city handles sewer-bill credits when residents have unexpected leaks, including balancing customer fairness against protecting the utility’s finances.

 City Council Work Session -

-Council generally supported keeping the current sewer credit policy, while identifying that residents may face large bills before realizing usage has spiked.
+Council generally supported keeping the current sewer credit policy while noting residents may face large bills before realizing usage has spiked.

 City Council Work Session -

-Council asked staff to explore improved customer notifications for high usage, clearer bill messaging about the policy, and safeguards for residents on auto-pay to reduce the risk of large automatic withdrawals after a surprise leak.
+Council asked staff to explore high-usage alerts, clearer bill messaging about the policy, and safeguards for auto-pay customers to reduce large automatic withdrawals after a surprise leak.

 City Council Work Session -